Multiple Myeloma (cont.)

 There are at least seven or eight other drugs that are occasionally used alone or in combination with others to aid patients.
 In addition, some patients with anemia can benefit from blood transfusions although the transfusion effects are temporary.
-Research is ongoing and newer drugs are being investigated and used for treatment with some frequency.
-For example, a clinical trial in 2013 reported that lenalidomide (Revlimid) produced a significant increase in the survival of individuals newly diagnosed multiple myeloma.
-Most doctors who specialize in cancer treatment will be aware of the newest treatments for multiple myeloma.
+Research is ongoing and newer drugs and drug combinations are being investigated and used for treatment with some frequency.
+Most doctors who specialize in cancer treatment are aware of the newest treatments for multiple myeloma.